 Ensure that the SDS information recorded accurately reflects the scientific evidence used in making the hazard classification.

-Add new information to the SDS within six months after becoming aware of any significant new information regarding the hazards of a chemical, or ways to protect against the hazards.
+Add new information to the SDS within three months after becoming aware of any significant new information regarding the hazards of a chemical, or ways to protect against the hazards.

 If the chemical is not currently being produced or imported, add any new information to the material SDS before the chemical is introduced into the workplace again.